 This story is a look back – a reflection on the potential impact in every Make-A-Wish experience.
-Let’s step back more than a decade to start Alexander’s story.
-And then we’ll catch up to the man he is today, free of leukemia and looking toward an even better future.
+Let’s step more than a decade to start Shelby’s story...

 I grew up knowing that my triplet sister, Shelby, was special.
 She could do so many things that I couldn’t, like remembering all the capitals of all of the states and being able to name all of the past presidents, even the ones with the funny names, like Chester A. Arthur.
 She could write in the most beautiful loopy handwriting that always seemed to dance gracefully across the page.
 If you gave her a blank piece of paper and some crayons, even as a child her houses looked like houses and her dogs looked like dogs.